uc-r/uc-r.github.io/datawrangling/week-1.md

 - Work through the [R Projects tutorial](http://uc-r.github.io/r_projects)
 - Work through the [R Markdown tutorial](http://uc-r.github.io/r_markdown)
-- Not necessary but for those more ambitious folks work through the [R Notebook](http://uc-r.github.io/r_notebook) tutorial.
+- Not necessary but for those more ambitious folks, work through the [R Notebook](http://uc-r.github.io/r_notebook) tutorial.
 This will require you to install the [Preview Release](https://www.rstudio.com/products/rstudio/download/preview/) version of RStudio.

 ## Assignment